 Click here to watch the FSR Grant Writing Webinar with Dr. Wonder Drake focused on how to submit a successful Small Grant proposal.

-The FSR Small Research Grants program aims to support smaller scale or pilot research projects which can be supported either singularly by FSR or through a partnership with additional funders.
-The FSR will award a limited number of grants with a maximum amount of $25,000.
-Smaller singular or partnership grants are preferred but level of potential impact upon the field is the most significant driver.
-In assessing applications, our reviewers look for strength in overall strategy, methodology, and analysis.
+The FSR Small Grant aims to support smaller scale or pilot research projects, which can be supported either singularly by FSR or through a partnership with additional funders.
+The FSR will award a limited number of grants, totaling $25,000.
+In assessing applications, we look for strength in overall strategy, methodology, and analysis.
 Proposals are encouraged from investigators across a variety of disciplines, submitting projects which will lead to direct and significant impact upon sarcoidosis research.
 Please make sure to include any literature, data, and previous research that is relevant to your proposal.

-2018 Cycle 1 Award Winner: Dr. Girish Bathla, University of Iowa: Vessel Wall imaging in Neurosarcoidosis: Underrecognized, Underdiagnosed and Undertreated.
+2018 Cycle 1 Award Winner: Dr. Girish Bathla, University of Iowa: Vessel Wall Imagining in Neurosarcoidosis: Underrecognized, Underdiagnosed and Undertreated

 2018 Cycle 2 Award Winner: Dr. Richard Silver, Case Western Reserve University: The Role of TCR/TLR2 Co-stimulation in Resolution vs. Progression of Pulmonary Sarcoidosis.